Mateus-A-Carvalho/javascript-algorithms-data-structures-fcc/calorie-counter/README.md

 ```
 ### ``addEntry()`` function

 This function has the purpose lead with an entry that will be added.
+First of all

 ### Continued development